rtjfarrimond/rtjfarrimond.github.io/_drafts/scala/type-safety.markdown

+---
+layout: post
+title:  "Type Safety: Make your compiler work for you!"
+date:   2020-06-06 10:19:45 +0100
+tags: ["scala", "type safety", "clean code"]
+category: scala
+---

 I like precise, expressive types.
 They serve as compiler enforcible documentation that make understanding the intention of code more intuitive.
+In this post we will look at how we can use types to enforce constraints, turning potential bugs or runtime errors into issues that are caught at compile time.
+We will also see that in doing so, we keep our code clean and easy for readers to understand and maintain.

+## Pessimistic Locking Example

 Consider pessimistic locking as a motivating example.
 We need to acquire a lock on some resource in order to carry out a computation, whilst avoiding contention from other processes.

-## Pessimistic Locking Example

-We might have a set of methods to `get`, `lock`, and `unlock` resources.
+Suppose we have a set of methods to `get`, `lock`, and `unlock` resources.
 An initial interface could look something like this:

 ```scala